Skip to main content

 (D) Crown ages show that C4 clades, with CCMs adapted to low CO2, initially diversified in the early Miocene, and then rapidly radiated in the late Miocene.
 Flora transition from dominantly forested and woodland to open grassland habitats based on fossil phytolith abundance data.
 North American equids typify hoofed animal adaptations to new diet and environment, including increasing tooth mesowear (black line; note the inverted scale), hypsodonty (blue line), and body size.

 The results reconfirm the strong correlation across geologic time of CO2 and temperature, but there are some time intervals when they were out of synchrony.
 One example is from 37 to 34 MYA, around the Eocene to Oligocene transition (EOT), described above.
-In Figure 15, CO2 didn't change much as the earth cooled in the time preceding the EOT.
-In contrast, there was a big drop in CO2 in the Oligocene as the temperatures remained flat.
-The start of the Oligocene also showed a big drop (55 m) in sea levels coincident with the EOT, the fall in temperatures, and the rise in glaciation.
-The authors state that some of the divergences in CO2 and temperatures are likely not related directly to CO2, but other variables, such as changes in "paleogeography" arising from continental drift, plate tectonics, etc, that might have changed the ocean currents and also changes in reflectivity of sunlight.
+In Figure 15, CO2 didn't change much as the Earth cooled prior to the EOT.
+In contrast, CO2 levels dropped sharply in the Oligocene as temperatures remained flat.
+The start of the Oligocene also saw a large drop (55 m) in sea levels, coincident with the EOT, the fall in temperatures, and the rise in glaciation.
+The authors state that some of the divergences in CO2 and temperatures are likely not directly related to CO2, but to other variables, such as changes in "paleogeography" arising from continental drift, plate tectonics, etc., that might have changed ocean currents, and also changes in the reflectivity of sunlight.
 In addition, the proxies used for those times might have been affected by unaccounted-for changes in seawater composition and pH.

 This extensive data presented an opportunity of calculate the climate sensitivity (how much temperature changes with a doubling of CO2) as we discussed above.
 The value calculated by Tierney was about 3.4 °C (6.1 °F), although Hansen's recent estimate is higher.
-This particular value is the equilibrium climate sensitivity (ECS), which includes relatively fast feedbacks like cloud cover, sea ice, etc, which act over 100s of years.
-The value calculated in the new study is not as fine (it courser) with resolutions in 1000s of years, so instead, they calculate a much longer-term climate sensitivity called the Earth Systems Sensitivity (ESS) that includes long-term (in geological time) events such as changes in continent-wide ice sheets.
-The value of ESS of between 5°C (9°F) to 8°C (14.4°F), much higher than the ECS widely accepted for our present time.
+This particular value is the equilibrium climate sensitivity (ECS), which includes relatively fast feedbacks like cloud cover and sea ice that act over 100s of years.
+The value calculated in the new study is not as fine-grained (coarser) at resolutions of 1000s of years, so instead they calculate a much longer-term climate sensitivity called the Earth Systems Sensitivity (ESS) that includes long-term (geological time) events such as changes in continent-wide ice sheets.
+The value of ESS is between 5°C (9°F) to 8°C (14.4°F), much higher than the ECS widely accepted for our present time.
 A doubling of CO2 without some mechanism for drawdown, if sustained over geological time, would transform the world of the distant future.
-It would be similar to conditions during the Paleocene/Eocene thermal maximum (PETM) when the poles warmed to near 70 0F, conditions that allowed the presence of alligators and palm trees at the poles.
+It would be similar to conditions during the Paleocene/Eocene thermal maximum (PETM), when the poles warmed to near 70 0F, allowing the presence of alligators and palm trees at the poles.

 This chapter is divided into two sections.
 Read Chapter 01B, "Back to the Present and Future of Climate Change," to see where we are and where we are headed!